 Objectives and targets form the confluence where policy commitments are translated into substantive action, and where resources and responsibilities are allocated to achieve these goals.

-Regarding our egg business, 100% of our contracted supply originates from farms which are either United Egg Producers (UEP) compliant or UEP certified.
-This is confirmed by an independent, third-party audit.
+Regarding our egg business, 100 percent of our contracted conventionally raised egg supply originates from farms that are United Egg Producers (UEP) certified, meaning they meet UEP animal welfare standards.
+This is confirmed by an annual, independent, third-party audit.
 One hundred percent of the cage-free eggs we purchase are certified by either American Humane Association (American Humane certified), Humane Farm Animal Care (Certified Humane) or United Egg Producers.
 The audit sets objectives and target requirements in several areas, including hen housing, space, air quality, feed and water, biosecurity, bird movement, waste mitigation and care.

 Cargill was also the first major protein producer to implement third-party remote video auditing (RVA) systems in all of our turkey plants and beef plants in the U.S. And, we also implemented the third-party RVA system in our Canadian chicken processing plant.
 This tool helps us manage, and meet, our animal welfare accountability goals, and allows us to maintain high standards of animal handling and care at our processing plants.

 At our Canadian broiler chicken business, in support of continuous improvement in animal welfare, Cargill has initiated the process for transitioning from an electric water stunning system to a Controlled Atmospheric Stunning (CAS) system.
 An internal committee has been charged with the responsibility to carefully choose and implement the system which will best address bird welfare while also meeting our business needs.
 The completion of this project is estimated to take place in 2018.

 In our North America beef business, we have implemented a new euthanasia procedure (2015) at our eight harvest plants.
 Accepted by USDA’s Food Safety and Inspection Service (FSIS) and the Canadian Food Inspection Agency (CFIA), the procedure’s simplicity is its appeal, and its efficiency and effectiveness lead to a fast and safe result, which improves animal welfare and employee safety.